-Definition
+Milestone completed by 10/30/2024

+Corrective Action Notes: Agency Tank replacement completed.
+Funding obtained to replace Telescope Tank.
+Tribe applied for EPA DWTSA funding to replace Upper Shopping Center Tank in FY2025.

+Calendar Year 2024

+090605126 - Hoopa Valley-Wide System

+Page 7 of 8

+Definitions
-ppm parts per million, or milligrams per liter (mg/L) ppb parts per billion, or microgram per liter ( ug/L) positive samples the number of positive samples taken that year % positive samples/month % of samples taken monthly that were positive NTU Nephelometric Turbidity Unit.
-A measur re of the clarity of water.
-ND Not detected N/A Not applicable

-Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.

-Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+Term Definition ppm parts per million, or milligrams per liter (mg/L) ppb parts per billion, or microgram per liter (ug/L) positive samples the number of positive samples taken that year % positive samples/month % of samples taken monthly that were positive NTU Nephelometric Turbidity Unit.
+A measure of the clarity of water.
+ND Not detected N/A Not applicable MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-MRDL Maximum Residual Disinfectant Level MRDLG Maximum Residual Disinfectant Level Goal

-Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.

-Action Level: The concentration of a contaminant which, if exceeded, trigger treatment or other requirements which a water system must follow.

-Statistical value used to determine if Action Level is exceeded.
+MRDL Maximum Residual Disinfectant Level MRDLG Maximum Residual Disinfectant Level Goal TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
+AL Action Level: The concentration of a contaminant which, if exceeded, trigger treatment of other requirements which a water system must follow.
+90th Percentile Statistical value used to determine if Action Level is exceeded.
 Determined by calculating the value at which 90% of the samples tested were below that value.